The-Monkeys-and-MAUD/monkeybones/README.md

 Getting MonkeyBones
 -------------------

-You install MonkeyBones once on your development machine and thereafter you can use it to start new project.
+You install MonkeyBones once on your development machine and thereafter you can use it to start new projects.

 #### Step 1: Make sure you have what you need to run MonkeyBones